 - You'll likely pay nothing for any of these shots if the doctor or other healthcare provider who gives them accepts the assignment.
 If they don't, you may have to pay some or all of the cost.

 You also may have to pay all or some of the cost of these shots if your physician or provider suggests you have them done more frequently than Medicare recommends or covers.

 To avoid being surprised by an unexpected bill, talk with your doctor or insurer before you agree to or schedule anything.
 In particular, ask them if Medicare will pay for the shots or vaccines you need.

 If you need other vaccines and want Medicare to pay for them, look at your Part D coverage.
-Some Medicare Part D plans cover the shingles vaccine or the Tdap vaccine (which protects against tetanus, diphtheria, and whooping cough), for instance.
+Some Medicare Part D plans cover the shingles vaccine or the Tdap vaccine, which protects against tetanus, diphtheria and whooping cough.

 Medicaid covers all recommended vaccines for children and some vaccines for adults.